-Brent stays as active as possible, and makes gelato to share and raise funds.
+makes gelato to share and raise funds for PKAN research.

-We need your help to find treatments and cures for PKAN.
+We need your help to find treatments and ultimately a cure for PKAN.

 PKAN is one of 10 known ultra-rare Neurodegeneration with Brain Iron Accumulation (NBIA) disorders.
 Beat PKAN is a campaign to raise research funds in the battle again Pantothenate Kinase-Associated Neurodegeneration, caused by mutations in the PANK2 gene.
-While exceedingly rare, it is the most common form of NBIA.
-The discovery of this gene and its mutation was made in 2001.
-The gene provides the instruction for making the enzyme pantothenate kinase.
-Mutations result in damaged nerve cells in the brain.
+While exceedingly rare, it is one of the most common forms of NBIA.

 PKAN causes severe problems with walking, coordination, vision, speech, swallowing, and uncontrollable twisting movements which can be extreme, causing pain and even bone fractures.
 Cognitive awareness is not affected, making the suffering imposed by the disease especially poignant.
 Many children with PKAN die before the age of 10.